stallmanGEL/gel-ancestry-variant-prioritisation-publication/README.md

 If you are an external researcher with access to the **Genomics England Research Environment** and wish to run certain scripts in the `data_code` folder in this respository, please note that certain datasets and files are currently **_unavailable_** to external researchers.

-Note, however, files generated from these datasets are available in the relevant subfolders of the `TBC` directory in the **Genomics England Research Environment**.
+Note, however, files generated from these datasets are available in the relevant subfolders of the `TBC` directory in the **Genomics England Research Environment**, enabling full replication of the results.
 Furthermore, permission arguments can be set so that all code in the `data_code` can be run without access to these original datasets (however, outputs will differ from that in the paper.)

 #### The COVID-19 Cohort Dataset